 About us

 A Nordic Lens on Cooking.
-Seasonal, Honest, Always Evolving.
+Seasonal, Honest, and a Work in Progress.

 what this blog is all about